ShixinChen1999/simChiplet/README.md

 ## Building Toolchains

 ### Construct the Environment
-Create new conda enviroment to make the installation successfully.
+To ensure a successful installation, create a new conda environment:

     conda create -n simChiplet python=3.8
     conda activate simChiplet